risha2211/My-Projects/Geospatial-Applications.md

 ## Impact & Use Cases
 - **Urban Planning**: Helps visualize infrastructure layouts and plan new developments based on spatial clustering.
 - **Real-Time Tracking**: Forms the base for integrating live GPS feeds for delivery or transport tracking.
-- **Logistics Optimization**: Assists courier and fleet systems in finding the most efficient delivery paths by identifying high-density zones.
+- **Logistics Optimization**: Finding the most efficient delivery paths by identifying high-density zones.
 - **Disaster Response**: Useful for identifying critical zones, shelters, and at-risk areas during natural calamities using geospatial overlays.